code-kern-ai/automl-docker/README.md

 With this tool, you can easily use your data to quickly create usable, scalabe maschine learning models.
 This CLI-based framework offers you the ability to automatically build ML models from training data into a servable Docker container.
 With this tool you can:
 - Easily create a maschine learning model.
 - Create a docker container for the model.
+- Connect to there containers with an API.
-- (Optionally) test your model using a streamlit interface.
+- (Optionally) test your model using a UI.

 ##  Set-up & Installation
 This repository uses various libraries, such as sklearn or our [embedders library](https://github.com/code-kern-ai/embedders).